First commercial flight taking off from Paine Field in Everett today

 - Weekend getaways: Escape the Seattle grays with this sun-drenched Santa Barbara itinerary VIEW

-Everett Mayor Cassie Franklin said the new terminal and commercial flight offerings raise Everett’s profile and are needed for a growing Snohomish County.
+Everett Mayor Cassie Franklin said the new terminal and commercial-flight offerings raise Everett’s profile and are needed for a growing Snohomish County.

 “It changes everything,” she said.
 “Our businesses and families are now one step away from the cities they travel to.”